-Under Orkla’s Supplier Code of Conduct, all the Group’s suppliers are required to have zero tolerance for corruption.
-Suppliers are monitored on the basis of a risk assessment, and Orkla’s long-term goal is to ensure that all Orkla suppliers sign the Group’s Supplier Code of Conduct
+Orkla requires its suppliers to have zero tolerance for corruption, based on the Orkla Supplier Code of Conduct.
+Suppliers are monitored on the basis of a risk assessment, and it is a long-term goal that all Orkla’s suppliers sign the Group’s Code of Conduct.

 As part of the Group’s due diligence procedures in connection with acquisitions and major investments, Orkla assesses the risk of becoming involved in breaches of anti-corruption and competition law.
 Orkla companies must take necessary risk-mitigating action to prevent independent business partners, including customers and joint venture partners, from participating in corruption or other illegal or unethical activities in connection with their business dealings with Orkla.